kenkaijie/c-embedded-utils/README.md

 # General Info

+## User Assumptions
+Input validation only occurs at the interface boundary.
+It is not required for private methods. (and discouraged)

 ## Thread Safety
 Thread safety is NOT implied here.
 Most things may work but assume that nothing is thread safe unless otherwise stated.
 In the header or function brief.